 – Chico News Review

-Nosferatu is most certainly the most important horror film of the silent era and one of the first vampire movies — though it was almost completely lost when the estate of Bram Stoker sued the filmmakers for copyright infringement and most of the prints of the movie were destroyed.
+Nosferatu is most certainly the most important horror film of the silent era and one of the first vampire movies — though it was almost completely lost when Bram Stoker's widow sued the filmmakers for copyright infringement and most of the prints of the movie were destroyed.

 Using a mix of acoustic and electric instruments helped.
 Violin, glockenspiel, organ, flute, bass clarinet, voices and vocals, music box, loops, electric guitar, bass, piano and percussion all play prominent roles in the score and are a sight to behold when performed live by only four or five players!

 Nosferatu tells the story of Hutter and Ellen, a couple from the village of Wisborg.
 Hutter travels to Transylvania to sell a piece of property in Wisborg to Count Orlok.
 Hutter stays in Orlok’s castle only to learn that the Count is a vampire.
 Orlok purchases a house next to Hutter’s, locks Hutter in the castle and travels to Wisborg.
 On the way, he manages to possess Hutter’s employer and Ellen and strike the village with an outbreak of the plague.
 Hutter rushes home to stop him before it’s too late.

 The Invincible Czars encourage fans and attendees to dress for the Halloween season at these shows - even when it's not close to Halloween.

 The Invincible Czars began making adventurous rock music in Austin clubs 2003 but they quickly branched into the arts world with their wide scope of styles, cinematic flare, mix of modern and classical instruments and their complicated relationship with heavy metal.
 In their early days, they inadvertently intimidated many Austin rock musicians with their requirement that every band member be able to read music.
 All their music is notated but these charts are hardly ever strictly observed.